What Triggered the Crash?

 That’s not a theory.
 It’s an identity.
 Now add the dividend yield, and you get the estimated total return.

-When investors look back on the current speculative episode, or at least when historically informed investors do, the most egregious role will be assigned to the Federal Reserve.
+When investors look back on the current speculative episode, or at least when historically informed investors do, the most egregious role will – or should be – assigned to the Federal Reserve.

 See, quantitative easing reliably does only one thing.
 It replaces interest-bearing Treasury securities with zero-interest base money (currency and bank reserves) that someone must hold, directly or indirectly, at every moment in time until that base money is retired.